Adam-Alive/london-outdoor-sculpture/README.md

     - Displays the nav bar, search bar, posts and most followed user profiles.
     - A post comprises an image with title, artist, street, post code and borough, along with the number of likes and comments.
     - Users can enter key words in the search bar to locate posts by title, artist, street, post code and borough, along with profile name.
-    - Clicking on a users avatar redirects to the profile page.
+    - Clicking on a user's avatar redirects to the profile page.

 ![screenshot](documentation/features/home-1.png)